Instance Methods #

 }

-- Safety: Swift’s design is safer.
+- Behavior: Swift’s design is safer.
 If you declare

 Assigning to self Within a Mutating Method #